aeyage/python-updater/README.md

-## Install or update Python on macOS
+## Python Version Manager on macOS

 1. Install Homebrew (Package Manager for macOS as well as Linux) if you have not already.